 “With fair food program, that's something that you don't have to worry about because you now know your rights.
 You are seen as a human being and so you trust that there's something to be done.”

-When a farm signs onto the Fair Food program, they open themselves up to the workers from the coalition to talk to other workers about their rights.
+When a farm signs onto the Fair Food program, it allows workers from the Coalition to talk to the workers on that farm about their rights.
 Workers on Fair Food Farms today have the ability to report abuse without the fear of retaliation.

 “So that is really your first opportunity as a worker to hear about what your rights are.
 To actually have someone concerned with the problems that your facing in the fields," de la Cruz said.

 "That makes a huge difference because suddenly you're not just seen as a machine, but as a real person."

 However, the agriculture industry is vast, and there is much work to be done.
 De la Cruz said it isn't uncommon for a migrant worker to spend one season on a farm in the Fair Foods Program and the next on a farm with harsh working conditions.